aws-samples/aws-iot-device-defender-and-splunk/README.md

 #### Deploying the AWS SAM template ####

-An aws-samples [GitHub repository](https://github.com/aws-samples/aws-iot-device-defender-and-splunk/) containing the SAM template and Lambda code has been made available so that you can test this solution yourself.
+An aws-samples [GitHub repository](https://github.com/aws-samples/aws-iot-device-defender-and-splunk/) containing the SAM template (including the Lambda code) has been made available so that you can test this solution yourself.

 1. Follow the steps in the [official documentation](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html) to install the latest release of the AWS SAM CLI for your operating system.
 2. Once successfully installed, run `sam --version` to return the AWS SAM CLI version.